arafune/spd_controller/doc/source/Prodigy_remote_in/Prodigy_remote_in.md

 -- how to integrate the stepping motor system and the ARPES measurement.

+- Both of Prodigy and Stepping motor are controlled with the single Windows machine.
+  - All works are done (of coursely) with the Winodows machine.
+- Prodigy works on the Windows machine (Server 1), and the stepping motor is controled with another Windows machine (Server 2).
+  - Server 2 acas as the client, the every command is sent from this machine.
+  - Thus, the jupyter should run on this machine.
+- Prodigy works on the Windows machine, and the stepping motor is controled with a Linux machine.
+  - As the Linux machine is headless, another Windows machine is required for the client machine.
+  -

 ![NetworkConfiguration](./DigramPumpProbeSetup.png)

 ## 0. Step zero: To control with jupyter from the client machine.